 Jalis have been an integral part of Indian architecture from the 16 century era to the contemporary architecture today.
 Also known as perforated screens or lattice screens, they are an example of timeless interior design element.

-Whether it was the royal Rajput era or the magnanimous Mughal period, perforated screens were always an important architectural element.
-Not only were they an effective tool to address climate issues they were also the best suited solution for privacy in royal households.
-From being carved in intricate geometric patterns to elaborate plant motif patterns jalis have been used extensively in all historical forts, palaces, mosques and havelis.
+Whether it was the royal Rajput era or the magnanimous Mughal period, Jalis were always an important architectural element.
+They were an effective tool to address climate issues, as well as the best suited solution for privacy in royal households.
+They were carved in intricate geometric patterns to elaborate plant motif patterns & have been used extensively in all historical forts, palaces, mosques and havelis.

 Jalis over the years have seen a transformation from being used as a pierced window to partitions, railings, ventilators as well outer walls.

 Today in contemporary architecture, jalis have resurfaced as an element of Interior design used for adding aesthetics as well as creating partitions & dividers in urban floor plans.